eviatarbach/eviatarbach.github.io/_pages/publications.md

 nav_order: 2
 ---
 <!-- _pages/publications.md -->
 See also my <a href="https://scholar.google.com/citations?user=qeCEIpwAAAAJ&hl=en">Google Scholar</a>.
+Asterisks (*) indicate papers on which I am the sole or co-first author, or the sole or co-corresponding author.
 Frequent collaborators have their websites linked in the author lists below.

 <div class="publications">